yrgurijala/Determining-Data-Types-In-A-Dynamic-Language/README.md

 # DeterminingDataTypesInADynamicLanguage

-Python is interpreted.
-Here we will take the other route.
-This is a ”compiler” program to determine or infer the data type of each variable.
-The input source code will be: Python.
-This “compiler”-style program will be developed in C++.
-The output will be a list of variables with their data types, unless the data type cannot be determined.
-This list should be alphabetically sorted.
-Your program will use regular expression to recognize identifiers, numbers and strings.
-Your program will use a simplified context-free grammar to recognize arithmetic expressions with ’+’.
-In order to detect data types you will have to perform a partial evaluation using an attribute grammar to extend the parse tree.
-Your program does not have to generate intermediate or object code, but this will be required in a future homework.
-The data types in Python will be: bool, int, str, list, undefined.
-Notice it is not necessary to treat them as objects.
+- This is a ”compiler” program to determine or infer the data type of each variable.
+- The input source code is: Python.
+This “compiler”-style program is developed in C++.
+- The output is a list of variables with their data types, unless the data type cannot be determined.
+This list is alphabetically sorted.
+- This Program uses regular expression to recognize identifiers, numbers and strings.
+- This program will use a simplified context-free grammar to recognize arithmetic expressions with ’+’.
+In order to detect data types, I had to perform a partial evaluation using an attribute grammar to extend the parse tree.
+The data types in Python is: bool, int, str, list, undefined.